So, you’re on the hunt for the best free online survey tools?

-Google forms is a great online survey tool that offers unlimited questions and answers.
+Google forms for survey is a great tool that offers unlimited questions and answers.
 Therefore, all its features are free and available for all users.
 Also, this tool is very user-friendly.
 You can easily add new questions, select their types, and add different visuals.
 For example, you can add your company logo or create any other custom design to improve customer engagement.

 Another very important thing is that Google forms offer different ways of data extraction.
 The responses are automatically sent to Google Sheets, where you can view them, filter, and analyze them in the way that suits your needs.
 You can also see the percentage of respondents that selected a certain answer, which is extremely useful when defining different patterns.

 Google forms accommodate a wide range of integration tools, including a PostgreSQL editor.
 For instance, survey information collated via Google forms can be exported and stored in SQL and SQLite database servers.

 Another great tool that you can find useful is SurveyMonkey.
 This tool is great for shorter surveys.
 Unlike Google Forms which has no restrictions on the number of questions you can enter, SurveyMonkey has certain limitations (10 questions per survey).
 However, unless you’re doing some massive research, SurveyMonkey will fully satisfy your needs.

 A free version of this online survey tool comes with 40 templates, meaning you’ll spend less time creating them.

 Remember that this tool also has a paid option that will provide you with more templates and questions.
 But, as we said, the free version would be enough if you need to conduct a shorter investigation.

 4. Zonka Feedback